2Kelvin/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - Scrpt 9 echoes the division of two variables
 - Script 10 echoes the power of a varible
 - Script 11 changes a variable's base
+- Script 12 excludes "oo" in printed results
+- Script 13 prints a float with 2 decimal places